Labelbox/labelbox-python/README.md

 pip install "labelbox[data]"
 ```

+**If you want to installed a version of Labelbox built locally, be aware that only tagged commits have been validated to fully work!
+Installing the latest from develop is at your own risk!**

 ### Validate Installation and API Key

 After installing the SDK and getting an API Key, it's time to validate them both.